OffBroadway/flippydrive/source/installation.rst

 .. image:: _static/4X1A7528.jpg
     :width: 100%

 Check the orientation of the flex cable and line up so that the two triangles are on the same side.
-Attach the flex cable to the FlippyDrive, push it in until it reaches a hard stop, and push closed the locking tab.
+Attach the flex cable to the FlippyDrive, gently push it in until it reaches a hard stop, and push closed the locking tab.
+If the flex does not easily insert, check the previous step.
+Remember it's a delicate connector, so be gentle.

 .. _fpctab: